 That’s not quite clear, but “if a consumer experiences fraud and has to deal with a lot of red tape or gets the runaround on what is required to address the situation, a level of frustration is certainly going to set in,” Michael Grillo, a senior product marketing manager at ACI Worldwide, told CRM Buyer.

-Poor quality — in products, services or customer service — and negative actions of employees are two of the top three harmful influences on an enterprise’s business reputation, noted Dun & Bradstreet.
+Dun & Bradstreet noted that poor quality in products, services, or customer service and negative employee actions are two of the top three harmful influences on an enterprise’s business reputation.

 More on the Study’s Findings